-When we walk in a natural area like a park, the peaceful surroundings allow the brain to relax, which helps us recharge our ability to focus.
+Yet when we walk in a natural area like a park, the peaceful surroundings allow the brain to relax, which helps us recharge our ability to focus.
 But more importantly, make sure there are some trees around.
 Trees don’t just add to the natural vibe, they also do something special to the brain.
 Research has shown just seeing trees is enough to improve our health.

-The key is an immersive experience, one where attention can be total but largely passive. — Daniel Goleman
+“The key is an immersive experience, one where attention can be total but largely passive.”

 Take a flow day

-…the percentage of time spent in a flow state was as large as I’ve experienced in recent memory.
+“…the percentage of time spent in a flow state was as large as I’ve experienced in recent memory.
 I ended up spending 2.5 hours focused on my writing project and 3.5 hours focused on my research paper.
-That’s six hours, in one day, of focused work with zero interruptions; not even one quick glance at email.
+That’s six hours, in one day, of focused work with zero interruptions; not even one quick glance at email.”

 Since the strict rules can add effort and complications to your day, it might be best to save this approach for those rare times when you really need to spend a whole day focused on one big project.
 Scheduling a “flow day” once a month or so may help you get more done than you thought was possible.